dj-stripe/dj-stripe/docs/reference/settings.md

 usable in the Stripe `Idempotency-Key` HTTP header.
 For more information, see the [stripe documentation](https://stripe.com/docs/upgrades).

-## DJSTRIPE_PRORATION_POLICY (=False)

-!!! warning

-    This setting is deprecated and will be removed in dj-stripe 2.8.

-By default, plans are not prorated in dj-stripe.
-Concretely, this is how this
-translates:

-1. If a customer cancels their plan during a trial, the cancellation is effective right away.
-2. If a customer cancels their plan outside of a trial, their subscription remains active until the subscription's period end, and they do not receive a refund.
-3. If a customer switches from one plan to another, the new plan becomes effective right away, and the customer is billed for the new plan's amount.

-Assigning `True` to `DJSTRIPE_PRORATION_POLICY` reverses the functioning of item 2 (plan cancellation) by making a cancellation effective right away and refunding the unused balance to the customer, and affects the functioning of item 3 (plan change) by prorating the previous customer's plan towards their new plan's amount.

 ## DJSTRIPE_SUBSCRIBER_CUSTOMER_KEY (="djstripe_subscriber")

 Every Customer object created in Stripe is tagged with